shopware/shopware/changelog/_unreleased/2022-06-29-remove-inactive-products-from-cart.md

 author_github: Isengo1989
 ---
 # Core
-* Set dataTimestamp to `null` if lineItem id is not inside of the productIds from the productGateway
+* Changed `ProductCartProcessor::collect` to set dataTimestamp to `null` if lineItem id is not inside of the productIds from the productGateway